rasmusvhansen/course-react/README.md

 1. `npm run dev`

 The task at hand is to build a Movie Search application.
 A good starting point is to look inside `MovieSearch.tsx`

+## Slides

+Slides with links etc. can be found in `slides/index.html` just open the file in a browser and it should work.